FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Introduction

 Motivated by triadic closure, Gupta, Roughgarden, and Seshadhri~\cite{gupta2016decompositions} define triangle-dense graphs and proved relevant structural results.
 Informally, they proved that if a constant fraction of two-hop paths are closed into triangles, then (most of) the graph can be decomposed into clusters with diameter at most $2$.

+\textbf{$c$-closed graphs} The $c$-closed graph model was introduced by Fox et al.~\cite{fox2020finding} (see book chapter in ~\cite{roughgarden_2021} by some of the authors).
+After Fox et al. introduced $c$-closed graphs, Koana, Komusiewicz, and Sommer wrote several papers further exploting $c$-closure to design FPT algorithm for hard problems.
+In~\cite{koana2020exploiting} they showed that the dominating set problem, the induced matching problem, and the irredundant set problem admit kernels of size $k^{O(c)}$, $O(c^7 k^8)$, $O(c^{5/2} k^3)$ respectively; where $k$ is the size of the solution.
+In~\cite{DBLP:conf/isaac/KoanaKS20}, they show that enumerating maximal bicliques and $(d+1)$-plexes, is FPT with respect to $c$ and study fixed parameter tractability of related hard problems with respect to the parameter $c$ and size of the solution.
+In~\cite{DBLP:journals/corr/abs-2103-03914}, they give the kernels for Capacitated Vertex Cover, Connected Vertex Cover, and Induced Matching of sizes $k^{O(c)}$, and $(ck)^{O(c)}$, respectively.
+Moreover, Koana and Nichterlein~\cite{DBLP:journals/dam/KoanaN21} explore the fixed parameter tractability of enumerating small induced subgraphs in a $c$-closed graph.

+We note that the densest subgraph problem is trivially solvable in polynomial time for $c$-closed graph when $c=1$, and NP-hard already for $c=2$, see~\cite{DBLP:journals/algorithmica/RamanS08}.

 \textbf{$(d+1)$-plexes} The maximal cliques often fail to detect cohesive subgraphs.
 To address the issue, Seidman and Foster~\cite{seidman1978graph} in 1978 introduced the notion of $(d+1)$-plex.
 We refer the reader to~\cite{wu2007parallel, mcclosky2012combinatorial,pattillo2013clique,berlowitz2015efficient, conte2017fast,bentert2019listing} and references therein for an overview of the literature.
 The literature is mostly focused on heuristic algorithms for finding large $(d+1)$-plexes or enumerating (several) maximal $(d+1)$-plexes without providing any worst-case guarantees.
 For example, recently Conte, Firmani, Patrignani, and Torlone~\cite{conte2019shared} gave a novel approach for the detection of 2-plexes.
-We point out that Balasundaram, Butenko and Hicks~\cite{balasundaram2011clique} proved that the problem of finding a maximum $(d+1)$-plex is NP-hard for any fixed $d$ (they also study the polyhedral aspects of the problem and implement a branch-and-cut algorithm).
+We point out that Lewis and Yannakakis~\cite{lewis1980node} proved that the problem of finding a maximum $(d+1)$-plex is NP-hard for any fixed $d$.
+Alternate proof is given in~\cite{balasundaram2011clique}.

-\textbf{Counting and enumerating maximal subgraphs} Counting (maximal) induced subgraph in an arbitrary $N$-vertex graph is a crucial part when it comes to design of faster exact algorithms.
+\textbf{Counting and enumerating maximal subgraphs} Counting (maximal) induced subgraphs in an arbitrary $N$-vertex graph is a crucial part when it comes to design of faster exact algorithms.
 We mention a few related results.
 Moon and Moser~\cite{moonmoser} and also Miller and Muller~\cite{millerMuller} prove that the number of maximal cliques (equivalently maximal independent sets) in a graph on $\numOfV$ vertices is at most $3^{\numOfV/3}$.
 Tomita, Tanaka and Takahashi~\cite{tomita2006worst} gave an algorithm for finding a maximum clique by enumerating all maximal cliques in time $O(3^{\numOfV/3})$.